-Besides the Ephthalites, or White Huns, as well as the Massagetae, who Procopius says came to be known as Huns, he tells us the names of only three other groups of Huns in all the volumes of his History of the Wars, namely, the Sabiri, the Cutrigurs, and the Utigurs.
-Now, long before the time of Procopius, a people known as Cimmerians and widely accepted to have been an Iranian one, were living near the Sea of Azov.
-In ancient times, as Procopius says, their king lost control of his realm and subjects to a certain man, who later had two
+Besides the Ephthalites, or White Huns, as well as the Massagetae, who Procopius says came to be known as Huns,278 he tells us the names of only three other groups of Huns in all the volumes of his History of the Wars, namely, the Sabiri, 279 the Cutrigurs, 280 and the Utigurs.
+281 Now, long before the time of Procopius, a people known as Cimmerians and widely accepted to have been an Iranian one, were living near the Sea of Azov.
+In ancient times, as Procopius says, their king lost control of his realm and subjects to a certain man, who later had two sons, one named Utigur, and the other Cutrigur.282 When their father died, Cutrigur and Utigur rose to power and divided all his subjects between them, with one group coming to be called Cutrigurs, and the other Utigurs; and, as we learn from Procopius, from then on they were also known as Huns, although he refers a few times to them, anachronistically, as Cimmerians.
+All these details conduce to indicate a certainty,

-&lt;sup>269 Procopius, History of the Wars, p.
+277 Procopius, History of the Wars, p.
 79.

-&lt;sup>270 Procopius, History of the Wars, Volume II, translated by H. B. Dewing (Loeb Classical Library, Harvard University Press, 1916), p.
+278 Procopius, History of the Wars, Volume II, translated by H. B. Dewing (Loeb Classical Library, Harvard University Press, 1916), p.
 105.

-&lt;sup>271 Procopius, Vol. I, p.
+279 Procopius, Vol. I, p.
 129.

-&lt;sup>272 Procopius, History of the Wars, Volume V, translated by H. B. Dewing (Loeb Classical Library, Harvard University Press, 1928), p.
+280 Procopius, History of the Wars, Volume V, translated by H. B. Dewing (Loeb Classical Library, Harvard University Press, 1928), p.
 341.

-&lt;sup>273 Procopius, History of the Wars, Vol. V, p.
+281 Procopius, History of the Wars, Vol. V, p.
 93.